Julian Macassey

 How many gluten avoiders are missing out?
 Sad.

-Indo-European is as I recall a LA/Glendale company owned by"Ingredients: roasted buckwheat groats."
-And under that, this
+Indo-European is as I recall a LA/Glendale company owned by

 Armenians.
 They also used to own a funky supermarket in Hollywood